UltipaDocs

 GQL

-CREATE FULLTEXT prodDesc on NODE product (description)
+CREATE FULLTEXT prodDesc ON NODE product (description)

 To create a full-text index named review for the property content of review edges: